-Besides the aspects outlined in the previous chapter, we also carried out a number of observational experiments to obtain additional supporting information for the design of the proposed texture generation framework (Chapter 5).
-In the remainder of this chapter, we briefly describe the procedures used to gather and analyze these datasets.
+Besides the aspects outlined in the previous section, we also carried out a number of observational experiments to obtain additional supporting information for the design of the proposed texture generation framework (Sect.
+5).
+In the remainder of this section, we briefly describe the procedures used to gather and analyze these datasets.

 Again, for conciseness and without loss of generality, we present here two representative cases of our observational experiments.
-They involved the daily photographic record of dust deposited in two distinct real-life settings (Fig. 4.1).
+They involved the daily photographic record of dust deposited in two distinct real-life settings (Fig. 4).
 Although we have initially considered a temporal resolution in terms of hours instead of days, we found that the latter allows us to obtain more meaningful insights since hourly variations on dust accumulation are normally negligible upon visual inspection.

-The analysis of the resulting photos, which involved the quantification of visuallyrelevant dust components (fine particles and coarse elements) present in each setting on each day, provided us with a baseline for the design of the algorithms employed by the proposed framework.
-More specifically, we were able to obtain approximated time-dependent
+The analysis of the resulting photographs, which involved the quantification of visually relevant dust components (fine particles and coarse elements), present in each setting on each day, provided us with a baseline for the design of the algorithms employed by the proposed framework.
+More explicitly, we were able to obtain approximated timedependent descriptions of the dust accumulation processes.
+These descriptions, in turn, were employed to guide the